Maximum hours policy template

 Ordinary hours

-Standard working hours and how they are calculated.
+Standard working hours and how they are set and calculated.

 Maximum weekly hours